 Do you want to advance your career in the education sector, but can't commit to long-term study?
 The Postgraduate Certificate in Educational Leadership and Management delivers professional learning for current and aspiring leaders in all education sectors and agencies.
-It gives you the skills to enhance learning and teaching - whether directly or indirectly.
+It gives you the skills to enhance learning and teaching.
 You explore both theory and practice at an advanced level, and learn in a supportive environment from lecturers who are experts in their field.

 - A strong focus on professional practice.

 - A contemporary and academically sound form of in-depth professional development that ensures your learning is relevant to your career and to today's education environment.

 - A chance to share knowledge and experience with other education professionals.

 - Academic staff with a wealth of experience in practical and research settings in public and private educational organisations.

 - A combination of intensive on-campus study (held during nationally recognised non-teaching breaks) and online learning.

 - Part-time or full-time study options available.

 - Cross-credits towards the Postgraduate Diploma in Educational Leadership and Management or Master of Educational Leadership and Management.

 Courses: See course information for this programme in the list below, and in the 2018 Courses for Educational Leadership and Management document.